TUNI: Unifying Pre-training and Fine-tuning with Modality-Aware Mutual Learning and Rectification for RGB-T Semantic Segmentation: Proposed Method

 Subsequently, two depthwise separable convolutions are applied to further extract the local information from the two feature components:

-With the local information extracted, the module needs to select the most informative features of $f_\text{cd}$.
-The Squeeze-and-Excitation block \cite{Squeeze}, a widely adopted channel attention mechanism, provides an effective strategy for this purpose.
+With the local information extracted, the module needs to select the most informative features of $f_{cd}$.
+The Squeeze-and-Excitation (SE) block \cite{Squeeze}, a widely adopted channel attention mechanism, provides an effective strategy for this purpose.
 However, obtaining adaptive weights by pooling along the spatial dimension inevitably results in local information loss.
-In contrast, we propose an approach that derives adaptive weights by measuring the cosine similarity between the original features and the attention map produced by channel-wise average pooling.
-It can be formulated as:
+In contrast, we propose an approach that derives adaptive weights by measuring the cosine similarity between the original features and the attention map produced by channel-wise average pooling. {The cosine similarity measures the directional alignment between RGB-T feature representations, capturing modality-invariant semantic consistency while being insensitive to scale differences.} It can be formulated as:

 where $Avg$ denotes the channel-wise average pooling that obtains the attention maps $\in \mathbb{R}^{H \times W \times 1}$; $Cosine$ represents the cosine similarity computation that derives the adaptive weight $ W \in \mathbb{R}^{1 \times 1 \times C}$.
 Finally, the RGB-T local feature $l_\text{rt}$ is obtained: